Sanket2060/Bhojanbd/readme.txt

 *Checking to database through query (findOne )
 *Adding data to database via data model
 Refer to user.controller.js for all algorithm and for better understanding go for video

+Video:How to use postman for backend
+->Sending data from body->formdata
+->How does codeflow works at backend?Like when is database connection made?What runs first when a route is hit??
+->